yudhisteer/Understanding-Rust...finally/README.md

     let student_ref = &student; // Immutable reference to 'student'

-    print_score(student_ref); // Borrowing 'student' as immutable for printing its balance
+    print_score(student_ref); // Borrowing 'student' as immutable for printing its score

     school.students.push(student); // 'student' is moved into 'school.accounts'
 }